hiattp/blog/_posts/2014-11-03-how-much-will-it-cost-to-build-your-web-application.markdown

 That being said, results will vary and there is still too much variability/opacity for my taste.
-I'm interested in building a simple polling tool that let's people submit anonymous project costs with simple complexity/satisfaction selections.
+I'm interested in building a simple polling tool that lets people submit anonymous project costs with simple complexity/satisfaction selections.
 If there is any interest in something like this pipe up in the comments and I'll put something together.